-How Does God Reveal Himself?
+How Does G-d Reveal Himself?

 Understanding Revelation Through Creation, Scripture, and the Messiah